 Financial Services collaborated with all STB offices to ensure large and small procurements were processed and met agency needs.
-The Board continued its partnership with GSA-COE through an interagency agreement to ensure the STB's compliance with the Evidence Act.
-The Board engaged in contracting effort(s) for assistance in improving the Board's OMB Circular A-123 compliance, as well as updating the agency's strategic plan and business impact analysis.
-In addition, Financial Services ensured that necessary IT contracts were awarded including for a technology refresh of agency hardware and of the IT strategic plan.
-Financial Services also ensured the Board obtained supplies and services necessary for the safety of staff in response to COVID-19 as the office maintained a maximum telework posture.
+The Board continued its engagement with contractors for assistance in improving the Board's OMB Circular A-123 compliance, as well as updating the agency's strategic plan including updating its performance measures.
+In addition, Financial Services ensured that necessary IT contracts were awarded including a combined new award for the Board's case management system and website to allow further integration and improved efficiencies.
+Financial Services also ensured the Board obtained supplies and services necessary for the safety of staff in response to COVID-19 as the office returned to office.
+The SFS leveraged the procurement system to track and efficiently expend 99% of agency FY 2022 funds to benefit its mission.

-Financial Services developed, justified, and presented the FY 2022 budget request estimates for approval by the Board and submission to Congress, and the submission of the FY 2023 budget request estimates to OMB and Congress, as well as prepared the required external financial statements for Congress, OMB, Treasury, and external stakeholders.
+Financial Services developed, justified, and presented the FY 2023 budget request estimates for approval by the Board and submission to Congress, and the submission of the FY 2024 budget request estimates to OMB and Congress, as well as prepared the required external financial statements for Congress, OMB, Treasury, and external stakeholders.